 Nothing automatically initializes a slice as a file system.
 You must do that yourself using 'CLRDIR'.
 Since 'CLRDIR' works on drive letters, make absolutely sure you know what media and slice are assigned to that drive letter before using 'CLRDIR'.

-While it is probably obvious, you cannot use slices on any media less than 8MB in size.
-Specifically, you cannot slice RAM disks, ROM disks, floppy disks, etc.
+While it probably obvious, you cannot use slices on any media less than 8MB in size.
+Specifically, you cannot slice RAM disk, ROM disk, floppy disks, etc.